icl-utk-edu/testsweeper/INSTALL.md

 Synopsis
 --------------------------------------------------------------------------------

-Configure and compile the TestSweeper library and its example, then install the headers and library.
+Configure and compile the TestSweeper library and its tester, then install the headers and library.

 Option 1: Makefile